slotdawg/ts2020/pc/dayinlife/dayinlife.rst

 Exploring Projects
 ==================

 The previous exercises are sufficient to provide basic VM creation self-service to Carol's users, but much of their work involves applications that consist of multiple VMs.
 Manual deployment of multiple VMs for a single development, testing, or staging environment is slow and subject to inconsistency and user error.
+To provide a better experience for her users, Carol will introduce Nutanix Calm into the environment.

-Nutanix Calm provides
+Nutanix Calm allows you to build, provision, and manage your applications across both private (AHV, ESXi) and public cloud (AWS, Azure, GCP) infrastructure.

-In order for non-infrastructure administrators to access Calm, allowing them to create or manage applications and Blueprints, users or groups must first be assigned to a **Project**, which acts as a logical container for...
+In order for non-infrastructure administrators to access Calm, allowing them to create or manage applications, users or groups must first be assigned to a **Project**, which acts as a logical container to define user roles, infrastructure resources, and resource quotas.
+Projects define a set users with a common set of requirements or a common structure and function, such as a team of engineers collaborating on the Fiesta project.

 #.
 In **Prism Central**, select :fa:`bars` **> Services > Calm**.